 Chicago Printer’s Row Real Estate

-Chicago Printer’s Row real estate consists mostly of vintage lofts and new condos.
-If you want to buy a well located Chicago condo or loft then the Printer’s Row area of the South Loop should absolutely be considered.
 Locally, Printer’s Row has quite a reputation for drawing eclectic and interesting people into it’s net.
 It’s a little neighborhood where everyone seems to know each other.
-It’s a fairly small neighborhood south of downtown Chicago that stretches from Congress Parkway on the north to Polk Street on the south and from the Chicago River on the west to Plymouth Court on the east.
+It’s located south of downtown Chicago and stretches from Congress Parkway on the north to Polk Street on the south and from the Chicago River on the west to Plymouth Court on the east.

 As you might expect, buildings in Printer’s Row were originally established for the printing and publishing industry.
 These buildings have now been converted into apartments, lofts and condos.
 Many are still known by their original publishing house names.
 The long, narrow streets allow for the maximum amount of sunlight to enter these tall buildings.
 This was necessary at one time to assist in the engraving and typesetting processes.
 These days it’s a great feature of the loft conversions which occupy many of the old buildings.
 One of our favorite loft buildings is Harrison Street Lofts.